Curriculum Statement for History

 Incorporating the programmes of study from the National Curriculum, our history curriculum aims to:

-At Sherford Vale Primary School, we use the Connected History Scheme of Work to deliver the National Curriculum for history throughout EYFS, KS1 and KS2.
+At Sherford Vale Primary School, we use the Connected History Scheme of Work to deliver the National Curriculum for history in EYFS and KS1.
 The scheme of work is well sequenced, with clear progression of knowledge, concepts, skills and vocabulary to enable the pupils to develop as young historians with cross-curricular links to other subjects for each unit.
 The scheme of work provides primary and secondary resources to support teaching and learning with suggested activities to show understanding of key concepts.

 The EYFS curriculum for Understanding the World is taught in a variety of ways through adult-led and adult-supported tasks.
 Through their learning children will begin to: